This article describes the workflow for deploying Aruba Access Points (AP) and control tags to support Meridian asset tracking.

 Asset Tracking Deployment Guidelines

-- Deploy APs in the venue in accordance to the requirements for best quality video and audio performance, approximately every 50 ft.
+- Deploy APs in the venue in accordance to the requirements for best quality video and audio performance; APs placed approximately 50 ft from each other.

-- To track assets along a corridor, deploy APBs configured as Observers in a straight line down the center of the corridor.
-An Observer = an APB that has the AP Beacon configured as either a Location or Proximity beacon AND the Asset Tracking iOT Profile defined.
+- To track assets along a corridor, deploy APBs configured as Observers in a straight line down the center or along the corridor.
+An Observer = an APB that has the AP Beacon configured as either a Location or Proximity beacon AND the Asset Tracking IoT Profile defined.
 An asset tag can be tracked if heard by 1, 2 or 3 Observers.
-Trilateration works best if heard by at least 3 Observers.
-If there are APBs in and adjacent rooms to the corridor, but asset tracking is not required in that room, do not configure the beacons on those APs.
+Tag tracking accuracy is more accurate if heard by at least 3 Observers.
+If there are APBs in and adjacent rooms to the corridor, but asset tracking is not required in that room, I would be best to not configure the beacons on those APs.
 If an APB is not configured, it will not operate as an Observer.

 - To track assets in an open room, first, deploy APBs in the corners, second along the perimeter of the room, and third fill in the center of open area.

-- If accuracy is not required in the room but the customer just needs to know that the asset is in the room, then a single APB in the center of the room should be sufficient.
+- If accuracy is not required in the room but knowing the tag is in the room is good enough, then a single APB in the center of the room should be sufficient.